cloudaware/compliance-policies/ce/ca/aws/cloudtrail/management-console-sign-in-without-mfa-onitoring/remediation.md

 aws sns create-topic --name <sns_topic_name>
 ```

-**Note**: you can execute this command once and then re-use the same topic for all monitoring alarms.
+**Note**: You can execute this command once and then reuse the same topic for all monitoring alarms.
+**Note**: Capture the TopicArn that is displayed when creating the SNS topic in step 2.

 3. Create an SNS subscription to the topic created in step 2: